 - Similarly, where disclosure is sought in the course of legal proceedings, e.g. by service of a subpoena or writ of third party discovery, this must at all times be referred promptly to the University Lawyer for action.

 - Disclosure in instances of wrongdoing associated with University activities:

 - Staff in Faculty offices and in various sections of Central Administration often obtain transcripts of the academic record of persons seeking admission to a particular course of study, or who apply for a position on the University staff or for various forms of financial assistance.
 Occasionally, such staff may become aware that such records appear to have been falsified in order to obtain admission or appointment.
 These are examples of a wider class of instances where wrongdoing in connection with University affairs is suspected.

-- Where staff suspect that some form of record falsification or other wrongdoing has occurred, any reporting of the issue should be to their supervisor in the first instance and then to the Deputy Vice-Chancellor (Students and Communities).
+- Where staff suspect that some form of record falsification or other wrongdoing has occurred, any reporting of the issue should be to their supervisor in the first instance and then to the Deputy Academic Registrar and Director (Student Administration).
 At no time should staff disclose such information directly to entities outside the University.

 - Occasionally, police officers involved in investigations of offences associated with University activities or the misuse of University property, will make enquiries for personal information about staff or students to assist with their enquiries.
 In exceptional circumstances, the University may consider release of such information.
 All such enquiries must be referred to the University Legal Office.